danieltamming/danieltamming.github.io/index.md

 2. Length of time that each webpage was open

 #### Data
-As Firefox runs, it stores the current session's information, including each open tab's title and url, in an lz4 compressed json file.
+As Firefox runs, it stores the current session's information (e.g. each open tab's title and url) in an lz4 compressed json file.
 This file does not contain any historical data - it only contains information pertaining to the open tabs at the time of update.
 The frequency at which the file is updated can vary, but it is usually every 5 seconds.
 #### Approach
 The python script reads the lz4 file at a predefined frequency, 1 Hz by default.
 It compares the current reading to the previous reading, noting the current time and the webpages that have appeared or disappeared.
 In doing so it compiles a history of the time at which a user opened and closed each visited webpage.